 22 weekly lectures and seminars, one hour each

 Method of assessment

-Alcock, P. (2008).
+Alcock, P. with M. May (2014).
 Social Policy in Britain.
 Palgrave.
-3rd edition, useful general text.
+4th edition.

-Hudson, J., Kuhner, S. and Lowe, S. (2008) The Short Guide to Social Policy, Policy Press, especially good to get started.
+Hudson, J., Kuhner, S. and Lowe, S. (2015).
+The short guide to social policy.
+Policy Press.
+2nd edition.

 On successful completion of this module students will be able to:

 Display systematic understanding of, and coherent and detailed knowledge of the relative roles of the following sources of welfare in England: the state, the private sector, the voluntary sector.

 Display systematic understanding of, and coherent and detailed knowledge of the organisation in England of at least one of the following welfare services: health, social care, housing, education.